pablovazquezg/expense-manager/README.md

 1. **Consolidate all transactions** into a single list; this typically involves some level of data wrangling.

-1. Transaction descriptions are sent in batches to an OpenAI LLM (gpt-3.5-turbo), which returns the **appropriate category for each transaction**; the category list can be customized -- see next section for details.
+1. Transaction descriptions are sent in batches to an OpenAI LLM (gpt-3.5-turbo), which returns the **appropriate category for each transaction**; the category list can be customized -- see the [What else should I know?](#what-else-should-i-know) section for details.

 1. The new **description-category pairs** obtained from the LLM are **stored into a reference file**.